The Better Part of U.S.

 America's "original" - or aboriginal sin.

-And where, and why did it all really begin?
+And where, and why did it all begin?

 A pure hearted pilgrimage gone bad

 Pale faced, poxed and suffering refugees

 And still they die in tens of scores,

 Widows, marry widowers, and